Calculating propagators for relativistic wave equations: Introduction

 \section{Introduction}

-Inspired by Dirac's discovery of a connection between the Lagrangian in classical mechanics and Heisenberg's matrix mechanics~\cite{Dirac1933}, Feynman proposed the path integral formulation~\cite{Feynman1948} to describe the behavior of matter waves in terms of probability amplitude (or phase change), instead of wave equations, providing an intuitive physical picture on how matter waves propagate through various paths.
-It has proven to be highly useful even to this day~\cite{junker2024path,benzair2024path,laenen2009path,hertz2016path}.
-The path integral shows that the matter wave changes its phase in accordance with the path it travels, the phase of each path proportional to the Hamiltonian action of the particle.
+Inspired by Dirac's discovery of a connection between the Lagrangian in classical mechanics and Heisenberg's matrix mechanics~\cite{Dirac1933}, Feynman proposed the path integral formulation~\cite{Feynman1948} to describe the behavior of matter waves in terms of a sum over path--dependent phases, instead of a wave equation, providing an intuitive physical picture on how matter waves propagate through various paths.
+This approach has proved to be useful for calculating time evolution in quantum mechanics, both in single particle theory, and field theory~\cite{junker2024path,benzair2024path,laenen2009path,hertz2016path}.
+The path integral shows that there is a contribution to the phase of a matter wave that is proportional to the Hamiltonian action of the particle, with the classical path dominating in the classical limit, $\hbar\to0$.

-There is a similar situation in optics, in diffraction theory, where the optical wave also changes its phase depending on the path it travels.
-Although the diffraction theory is usually applied in 3D space with time neglected, it can, as a consequence of the divergence theorem of arbitrary dimensions, be extended to spacetime.
-This is simply a mathematical result, and we can see in e.g. Ref.~\cite{brukner1997diffraction}, that Kirchhoff diffraction theory can be extended in this manner to treat propagation in spacetime.
-Diffraction theory, when extended to the time dimension, has found wide-ranging applications in recent research~\cite{goussev2012huygens,goussev2013diffraction,barbier2022phase,jones2015path,beau2015three}.
-Likewise, as we show here, the Rayleigh diffraction theory can also be extended to propagation in spacetime.
-Based on this connection between the path integral and diffraction theory, we use Rayleigh diffraction theory to construct the propagators for the Klein--Gordon~\cite{KleinEqn} and Dirac equations~\cite{DiracEqn}.
+There is a similar situation in optics, in diffraction theory, where Kirchoff's theory gives the optical wave in terms of a sum of source waves distributed across a wavefront, which can be understood as a sum over paths.
+Although diffraction theory is usually applied in three--dimensional space---time being neglected through the assumption of time--harmonic fields---the same approach can be extended to spacetime.
+This was first examined some time ago in e.g. Ref.~\cite{brukner1997diffraction}, where Kirchhoff diffraction theory was extended to treat propagation in $(3+1)$ dimensions.
+In this work, based on this connection between the path integral and diffraction theory, we use Rayleigh diffraction theory to construct the propagators for the Klein--Gordon~\cite{KleinEqn} and Dirac equations~\cite{DiracEqn}.
+We note that our work is connected to the application of diffraction theory including time--evolution, which has found wide-ranging applications in recent research~\cite{goussev2012huygens,goussev2013diffraction,barbier2022phase,jones2015path,beau2015three}.